davidsemakula/davidsemakula/README.md

     for the [Rust] compiler's [mid-level intermediate representation (MIR)][MIR].
   - I [contribute][ink-contributions] to [ink!] - a [Rust DSL (Domain Specific Language)][DSL]
     for writing [smart contracts][smart-contract] for [Substrate]-based blockchains.
+  - I [contribute][cargo-contract-contributions] to [cargo-contract] - a build and deployment tool for ink! smart contracts.

 ⚡ I hold a [BSc in Computer Science][MAK].